 - Including a Share button?

 If lots of people are visiting your event page, but not buying tickets, consider offering an early bird ticket.
+It could get the groundswell started and can get your accounts pointing in the right direction much quicker.

 Do you have a database of previous attendees you can send something out to?
 Maybe even offer them a discounted or loyalty ticket.

 If you come up with a clever idea, you can get your target market to market the event for you.
 Get them to tag a friend they’d like to go with, for example.
+People love a good incentive.
+Especially those who were on the fence about attending your event and needed a little push to get them to commit.

 Reach out to invitees by sending out posts or an emailer that highlights some of the exciting elements of your event like key speakers or performers, how many attendees will already be there, what great food will be there etc. This also ups the excitement for those already going.